children grow up into the

-IHS Ministries is a nonprofit faith-based organization started by the participants of the In His Steps Sunday school class at Southland Christian Church in Nicholasville, Ky.
-It is our vision to help children who have been living in poverty, have been left homeless, or who have suffered from a national disaster.
+IHS Ministries was started by the participants of the In His Steps Sunday school class at Southland Christian Church in Nicholasville, Ky.
+It is our vision to help adults and children who have been living in poverty, have been left homeless, or who have suffered from a national disaster.

 Our initial participation in helping disadvantaged children began in 2014 by helping with a local elementary school, where IHS Ministries participated in a backpack program providing meals for students living in poverty.

-Since then, IHS Ministries has expanded their ministry; through God's work, our reach extends now beyond the borders of our home state of Kentucky to countries like Malawi, Mexico, and Peru.
+Since then, IHS Ministries has expanded their ministry; through God’s work, and by working with like-minded partners reaching beyond the borders of our home state of Kentucky to countries like Nepali, Mexico, and Peru.

 WHERE WE MINISTER